I. General Questions About a Pituitary Tumor or Pituitary

 2. Should I try medication such as bromocriptine before

 Not if there loss of vision.
-Unless there is a reason surgery cannot be
+Unless there is a reason surgery cannot

-prompt removal of as much of the tumor as possible.
+treatment is prompt removal of as much of the tumor as possible.

 3. Will I need additional treatment after surgery?